-No. Designation Description More information 1 CE marking The manufacturer uses the CE marking to declare that the pedelec complies with applicable requirements.
-Section 13 2 Manufacturer You can contact the manufacturer at the address indicated.
+No. Designation Description More information 1 CE marking ng The manufacturer uses the CE marking to declare that the pedelec complies with applicable requirements.
+2 Manufacturer You can contact the manufacturer at the address indicated.
 Section 1.1 3 Type number All pedelec models have an eight-digit type number, which is used to specify the design model year, the type of pedelec and the version.
 Section 1.6 4 Maximum continuous power rating The maximum continuous power rating is the greatest possible power for the electric motor output shaft over 30 minutes.
 5 Maximum permitted total weight (PTW) The maximum permitted total weight is the weight of the fully assembled pedelec with the body weight plus the baggage.
-Section 3.1.3 8 Safety markings Caution The safety markings warn of hazards.
+Section 3.1.3 6 Safety markings Caution The safety markings warn of hazards.
 Section 2.7 7 Pedelec type Each pedelec is assigned a pedelec type, which determines its proper use, function and area of use.
 Section 3.1.1 9 Disposal instructions Follow the guidelines on waste disposal when disposing of the pedelec.
-Section 12.1 10 Area of use Ride pedelec in permitted locations only.
-Section 3.1.5 11 Weight of the ready-to-ride pedelec (optional; only for pedelecs 25 kg or more) 12 Year of manufacture The year of manufacture is the year in which the pedelec was manufactured.
+Section 10.1 10 Area of use Ride pedelec in permitted locations only.
+Section 3.1.5 11 Weight of the ready-to-ride pedelec (optional; only for pedelecs 25 kg or more) The weight of the ready-to-ride pedelec is specified as a weight of 25 kg or above and refers to its weight at the time of purchase.
+Any extra accessories need to be added to the weight.
+Section 4.1 12 Year of manufacture The year of manufacture is the year in which the pedelec was manufactured.
 13 Shut-off speed The speed that the pedelec reaches at the moment when the current has dropped to zero or to the no-load current value.